heremaps/xyz-documentation/docs/studio/publish.md

 You can also copy the **EMBED** code and use it directly in the code of your website or blog.
 It's a bit of HTML that will show your map directly on the page.
-Make sure that your blog accepts raw HTML and doesn't convert it to text.
+Make sure that your blog accepts raw HTML and does not convert it to text.
 The map will appear inline where you put that snippet of code on your page.